Skip to Content

 Several species are commonly identified as bully birds across the United States.
 These include:

 European Starlings: Not native to the U.S., these birds (above, left) are very aggressive and can form large flocks that overwhelm feeders and displace native birds.
 Introduced to North America in the late 19th century, these birds have become one of the most abundant and adaptable bird species across the continent.
-Their aggressive behavior at feeders and nesting sites, coupled with their large numbers, allows them to dominate over native bird species, making them unwelcome guests for many bird enthusiasts.
+Their aggressive behavior at feeders and nesting sites, coupled with their large numbers, allows them to dominate over native bird species, making them unwelcome guests for many bird lovers.

 House Sparrows: Another non-native species, House Sparrows are aggressive towards smaller birds, especially when it comes to nesting sites, often evicting other birds from their nests.
 Although these birds are small, their numbers make up for their size!